corneliushennch/hennch.co/content/authors/admin/_index.md

 ---
 title: Cornelius Hennch
 role: Psychiatry resident
-bio: I'm highly interested in the effect of climate change on mental health and reproducible data analysis.
+bio: I'm interested in the effect of climate change on mental health and reproducible data analysis.

 interests:
   - Psychiatry and psychotherapy